AH-64D-Apache-Official-Project/AH-64D/pages/mpd/ase.md

     * `British Mission Equipment`  - Chaff & Flare Count.
 4. RLWR Counter. - This will show how many Radar and laser threats there are total
 5. IRJam Control. - This will toggle the Infra Red Jammer On & Off, when turning on it may display "WARM", during which it is not functioning
+6. MWS Control - When Equiped with the british mission Equipment, this takes place of the IRjam control, and this arms the Flare System
-6. Ownship icon. - This represents the Apache.
+7. Ownship icon. - This represents the Apache.
-7. CHAff Control.
+8. CHAff Control.
 Toggle Between ARM & SAFE.
-8. ASE Bezel.
+9. ASE Bezel.
 Unboxing this Takes you to the TSD Page.

 ### IR JAMMER

 1. OFF.
 IR jammer are Off.
 2. WARM.
-The IR Jammer Is warming up & non Operational, takes 2 seconds to warm up.
+The IR Jammer Is warming up & non Operational, takes 10 seconds to warm up.
 3. OPER.
 The IR Jammer Is operating and actively Jamming, The Jammer Does not have an operational limit.
     {% include note.html content="The IR Jammer is a proactive system, working to stop anything locking you evan before launch" %}